cookiesncream716/helloWorld2/README.md

 	  </script>
 	</html>

 The rest of the code to build the plugin will go inside the last set of script tags.
 Inside that set of script tags, create a variable for the plugin.
-Usually the variable will be a one or two word description of the plugin:
+Usually the variable will be a one or two word description of the plugin.

 ```
 var HelloWorld = proto(Gem, function(superclass){})